MateoBodon/fjs-dealias-portfolio/METHODS.md

 - `t_vec(λ, a, C, d, N, c, order, Cs)` in `src/fjs/mp.py`.
 - Algorithm 1 search and guardrails in `src/fjs/dealias.py` (`dealias_search`).
 - The detector persists per-candidate diagnostics (`edge_margin = λ̂ - z₊`, |t| vector, admissible root check with z₀'(m) > 0) for inspection in `rolling_results.csv` and `summary.json`.

+### θ root finding for k = 2

+For the one-way design (`k=2`) we optionally refine the coarse angular grid by solving `t₂(λ̂, θ) = 0`, i.e. forcing the off-component of the aggregated t vector to vanish.
+The helper `solve_theta_for_t2_zero` (`src/fjs/theta_solver.py`) scans a coarse grid for a sign change, applies a Brent-style bisection, and rechecks the guardrails at `θ±δ` before accepting the root.
+The CLI flag `--oneway-a-solver {auto,rootfind,grid}` controls this behaviour: `auto` tries the root finder and falls back to the grid when no stable bracket exists, `rootfind` insists on a root (falling back to grid when necessary), and `grid` preserves the legacy search.
+Each accepted detection now reports the solver used in the JSON diagnostics.

 ## Noise plug‑ins and trimming